Promotion of Risk Management

 - Anritsu shall develop and implement corporate regulations that define concrete procedures and rules of information management.

 - Anritsu shall provide its officers, employees and others with the necessary education and training to deepen their knowledge of information management.

 - Anritsu shall implement appropriate human, organizational, physical and technical measures to protect information assets.

 - Anritsu shall quickly respond to risks associated with protecting information assets to minimize damage.

 - Anritsu shall regularly and continually review and improve the information management activities noted above.

-Anritsu’s management system consists of the Information Management Committee comprising key executive officers from each business division and Group companies, the Information Security Subcommittee comprising representatives from business divisions in Japan, and the Global Security Subcommittee, whose members include Chief Regional Officers at overseas Group companies.
+The information security management system consists of the Information Management Committee made up of key executive officers from each business division and Group companies, and the Information Security Subcommittee operating under the Information Management Committee.